Last updated

 Key features

-• Marketing Hub: Comprehensive email marketing, ad tracking, landing pages, and lead generation tools, though can be overwhelming for teams of 20-50 people to fully utilize.
+• Marketing Hub: Comprehensive email marketing, ad tracking, landing pages, and lead generation tools, though can be overwhelming for teams to fully utilize.

 • Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, suitable for mid-sized teams but requires significant training investment.